Ravincroft's Retribution - 1. Leaving Home

 Jayden had moved around with his phone torch on to add to the light.
 ‘They are pretty safe curled up in there, Lia.’

 The light showed a joey, but it barely moved.
-‘Yes!
-There is a joey and it’s detached from the teat.
-Good, that means we can safely remove it.’
-He carefully supported its back then the legs, tail, and head, which he covered immediately with the towel, and brought the pillowcase up around the joey.
+‘It has detached from the teat which means we can safely remove it.’
+He carefully supported its back, legs, tail, and head, which he covered immediately with the towel, and brought the pillowcase up around the joey.
 ‘It has some fur so it might survive.’
-The joey began struggling and its strong back legs pushed into Ren’s stomach.
-‘It’s a fighter, perhaps it’ll be alright after all.’
+The joey began struggling and its strong back legs pushed into Ren’s stomach through the pillow slip.
+‘It’s a fighter, perhaps it’ll be all right after all.’

 Jayden turned to see a van pull up.
 He squinted in the headlights but could make out a Fauna Rescue logo on the door.
 ‘They’re here, Ren.’

 A middle-aged balding man stepped into the light wearing a fawn-coloured shirt and trousers.
-The same logo was sewn on his sleeve.
-He had kind hazel eyes and a gentle voice.
+The same logo as the car showed on his sleeve.
+His kind hazel eyes matched a gentle voice.
 ‘Thanks, kids,’ the volunteer worker said.
-‘I wish more youngsters had the nous to do what you just did.
+‘I wish more youngsters had the nous to do what you kids did.
 We’ll take it from here.’

-‘Yes, and your name is getting around, young man, you’ve saved quite a few orphaned animals, haven’t you?
+‘Yes, and I recognise your name, young man.
+You’ve saved quite a few orphaned animals, haven’t you?

 ‘He’s always saving animals, even butterflies from spider webs.’
 Lia laughed.